Joecstarr/thesis/sections/introduction/overview.md

   algebraic/arborescent tangles I make apart?", and "How do I generate new algebraic/arborescent tangles?"

-While we could answer these questions about tangles with pen and paper brute forceas Tait, Little, Kirkman, Conway, and Caudron [@taitTenfoldKnottiness1885;
+While we could answer these questions about tangles with pen and paper brute force as Tait, Little, Kirkman, Conway, and Caudron [@taitTenfoldKnottiness1885;
 @kirkmanEnumerationDescriptionConstruction1885; @littleKnotsCensusOrder1885;
 @conwayEnumerationKnotsLinks1970; @caudron1982classification] did for knots.
 Beyond a reasonable